 Benicàssim represents the consolidation of the macrostructure formed in Italy, which continues to grow: more stages and extra-musical areas such as Rototom Circus, in a space of 500,000 square meters that doubles the reggae town created in Osoppo.
 Its public also grows, with an average of 230,000 people per edition and which has also seen its familiar and child friendly profile grow.

 It represents a jump from European to world event.
 Spain opens the doors for the Rototom Sunsplash to Latin America and it becomes even more international.
-Proof of this is the celebration in 2011 of the Reggae Contest Latino and implementation of festival’s global presentation road shows.
+Proof of this is the celebration from 2011 to 2015 of the Reggae Contest Latino and implementation of festival’s global presentation road shows.

 Benicàssim adds to the festival’s lure with beaches, which reinforces its format as a holiday destination during the event’s week of celebrations.
 Anecdotally, it leaves the weather concerns of the pre-Alpine climate in Osoppo and the habitual wind and torrential rain of the environment in Friuli.